astropy/astropy/docs/table/access_table.rst

 Accessing the table properties and data is straightforward and is generally consistent with the basic interface for `numpy` structured arrays.

+..
+Warning:: Astropy 2.0 introduces an API change that affects comparison of bytestring column elements in Python 3.
+See :ref:`bytestring-columns-python-3` for details.

 Quick overview
 ==============